 Eventually, your body may also develop a dependence on opioids to function.
 If you stop taking opioids after developing a dependence, you will experience withdrawal symptoms.

-Opioid use disorder (OUD), sometimes called opioid addiction, can happen with or without dependence.
+Opioid use disorder (OUD), sometimes called opioid addiction, can develop with or without dependence.

 OUD involves repeated use of opioids despite significant negative effects.
 These effects may be physical, psychological, or social.